wasmerio/wasmer-js/packages/io-devices/README.md

-# `@wasmer/wasmfs-io-devices`
+# `@wasmer/io-devices`

-Isomorphic library to implement the experimental Wasmer I/O devices for wasmfs instances 🖼️🎮
+Isomorphic library to implement the experimental Wasmer I/O devices for the Wasmer-JS stack 🖼️🎮

 ## Table of Contents